markshapiro/go-pubsub-workflow/README.md

 the library leverages rabbitmq for its durability and redis for its distributed key value store to give means to publish subsequent tasks exactly once, by preventing duplicate task execution when the previous task is requeued & reprocessed and publishes subsequent tasks twice.

-the library also introduces task triggering events, to implement joins of parallel processes, each parallel task can then emit an event once it completes, and together with events emitted by other parallel tasks triggers a subsequent (joining) task that runs once all parallel processes complete.
+the library also introduces task triggering events, to implement joins of parallel processes, each parallel task can then emit an event once it completes, and together with events emitted by other parallel tasks triggers a subsequent (joined) task that runs once all parallel processes complete.

 ### how it works